Nikhilnama18/Bill-Tracker/README.md

 Go and Create an account by clicking on ```singup```

-Once You click singup you be viewing a page
+Once You click singup you'll be viewing a page

 <p align="center">
   <a href="https://github.com/Nikhilnama18/Bill-Tracker">